ShenHongFei/xshell/README.md

 # xshell

-xshell is a shell aimed at providing a brand new human-computer interaction experiece
+xshell is a shell designed to provide a brand new human-computer interaction experience.

 ![REPL.png](https://cos.shenhongfei.com/assets/xshell-repl.png)

-## Installation
+## Getting Started
 1. Install the latest version of NodeJS https://nodejs.org/en/